mylifeecho/mylifeecho.github.io/_posts/2012-10-20-the-performance-golden-rule.md

 ---
 {% include JB/setup %}

-The Performance Golden Rule in web development: **“80-90% of the end-user response time is spent on the frontend.”**
+The Performance Golden Rule in web development: **80-90% of the end-user response time is spent on the frontend.**

 Backend time is the time from request to a server and until the first byte is returned from server to client.